 The best way to ensure that your petition is processed as quickly as possible is to make sure you have followed all the directions and included all of the necessary documents.

 Sometimes, petitioners will file an incomplete petition by mistake, resulting in costly and time-consuming Requests for Evidence (RFEs).
 Other times, a USCIS officer may request evidence outside of the ordinary due to problems or inconsistencies in your application.

 If your fiancé is in the process of filing your K-1 fiancé visa petition, you should remind him or her to follow all instructions and to pay all of the fees on time.
 Once everything is submitted, all you can do is wait.

 After My Fiancé Submits The Petition, What Happens?

 Your fiancé should have filled out Form I-129F Petition for Alien Fiancé on your behalf and filed it with the appropriate USCIS service center.

-Plan for five to 8 months for your I-129F petition to be approved by USCIS.
 Expect another 2 to 4 months before you are able to schedule an interview with your local consulate.
-All in all, the process should take somewhere around 7 to 12 months.
+All in all, the process should take somewhere around 10 to 16 months.